PaddlePaddle/Serving/README.md

 **Attention:**: Currently, the default GPU environment of paddlepaddle 2.1 is Cuda 10.2, so the sample code of GPU Docker is based on Cuda 10.2.
 We also provides docker images and whl packages for other GPU environments.
 If users use other environments, they need to carefully check and select the appropriate version.

+**Attention:** the following so-called 'python' or 'pip' stands for one of Python 3.6/3.7/3.8.

 ```
 # Run CPU Docker
 docker pull registry.baidubce.com/paddlepaddle/serving:0.5.0-devel